bimdata/python-api-client/docs/IfcApi.md

 Retrieve one token created for this model

-Retrieve one token created for this model  Required scopes: ifc:token_manage, model:token_manage
+DEPECRATED: Use ProjectAccessToken instead  Required scopes: ifc:token_manage, model:token_manage

 ### Example